Legal Practice Course - PG Dip

 Why study this course?

 The Legal Practice Course (LPC) aims to prepare you for employment as a trainee solicitor and to provide you with a solid foundation for subsequent practice as a solicitor.
 This course can be studied full-time or part-time (day or evening).
+In the most recent (2014-15) Destinations of Leavers from Higher Education (DLHE) survey, 98.2% of graduates from this course were in work or further study within six months.

 This course provides graduates who have completed the academic stage of legal training with the professional stage of training required to qualify as a solicitor.
 We have a long-standing reputation for training solicitors and were one of the first universities to be validated to run the Legal Practice Course.